Call Us: 800-806-1998

 In the LLC verses C corporation argument, taxes are a non issue.
 An LLC can be taxed as a C corporation if you file the right papers with the IRS.
 Simply file for your tax ID number (SS4 form) and then file form 8832 to make your LLC be taxed as a C corporation.

-Because an LLC can be taxed under the tax rules of any other entity that you choose, the choice of whether to use an LLC versus C corp isn’t really an issue.
+Because an LLC can be taxed under the tax rules of any other entity that you choose, tax considerations should not affect your decision on whether to form an LLC or Corporation.

 Ease of Management LLC vs C Corp